 For the purposes of the present document a transmitter test signal is a modulated carrier generated by the EUT to facilitate a particular test.
 The EUT shall be capable of generating the Test signal A as defined in clause 5.2.2.

 Test signals may be generated autonomously by the EUT when configured for test mode, or by applying external commands or other stimulation.
 Operation in a test mode may involve suitable temporary internal modifications of the EUT or the use of special software.
 Details shall be recorded in the test report.
+All cable losses shall include all devices between the EUT and the test equipment.
+All cable losses shall be measured at the nominal transmit frequency.

 5.2.2 Test signal A